simplicitesoftware/documentation/docs/docs/security.md

 At least you **should** disable the I/O tester page by setting the private system parameter `USE_IO_TESTER` to `no`.

-For more information defaut on I/O authentication mechanisms, see [this document](/docs/integration/webservices/io-commandline).
+For more information default on I/O authentication mechanisms, see [this document](/docs/integration/webservices/io-commandline).

 > **Note 1**: for backward compatibility reasons (and for particular cases) the I/O and Git endpoints **also** use the legacy authentication
 > method bases on private system parameters names `EAI *` or, as of version 5, the `io.password` JVM argument or the `IO_PASSWORD` environment variable